Ready for some fun facts about Namibia? Some are surprising, others are intriging, but all of them are super interesting!

 #2 At 80 million years old, Namib is the world’s oldest desert.

 #4 The Fish River Canyon in southern Namibia is the second-largest canyon in the world, only after the Grand Canyon in Arizona, USA.
-It is about 100 miles (160 km) long, up to 27 km wide, and at its highest is almost 500 deep.
+It is approximately 100 miles (160 km) long, up to 27 km wide, and at its deepest point, it is almost 500 m deep.

 #5 Namibia has some of the world’s largest dunes.
 The most famous is Big Daddy in Sossusvlei, but the biggest dune in Namibia is Dune 7.

-#6 Namibia was the first country to sign a statement that includes the protection of the environment into the country’s constitution!
+#6 Namibia was the first country to sign a statement that includes the protection of the environment in the country’s constitution!

 #7 Namibia has 19 national parks, which cover about 38% of the national territory.

 #8 The Namibian dollar has a fixed exchange rate of 1 with the South African Rand.
-As the rand is also accepted in Namibia, this means they can be used interchangeably.
+As the rand is also accepted in Namibia, it can be used interchangeably.

 #10 Namibia was once a German Colony.
-It was called German Southwest Africa, lasted from 1884 until 1915.
-Despite shorlived you can still see colonial architecture and German speaking people.
+It was known as German Southwest Africa and lasted from 1884 to 1915.
+Despite its short lifespan, remnants of colonial architecture and the presence of German-speaking people can still be seen.

 #12 After WWI, Namibia became a protectorate of South Africa.

-#13 Only on March 21, 1990, Namibia became a fully independent country.
-This means it’s the third youngest nation in Africa, only after South Sudan and Eritreia.
+#13 Only on March 21, 1990, did Namibia gain full independence.
+This means it’s the third youngest nation in Africa, only after South Sudan and Eritrea.

-#14 Namibia is the least densely populated country in Africa and the second in the world, only after Mongolia.
-With roughly 2.6 million people in a space of 825,615 km2, it has only 3.2 individuals per km2.
+#14 Namibia is the least densely populated country in Africa and the second least densely populated country in the world, after Mongolia.
+With roughly 2.6 million people in a space of 825,615 km², it has only 3.2 individuals per square kilometer.

 #15 Despite the small population, it houses 13 completely different ethnic teams.
-Almost half the inhabitants, are from the Ovambo group, but the most famous ethnic group are probably the Himba, a semi-nomadic tribe residing within the northeastern part of the nation.
-Angola also has Himba people.
+Almost half the inhabitants are from the Ovambo group.
+Still, the most famous ethnic group is probably the Himba, a semi-nomadic tribe residing within the northeastern part of the nation.
+Angola also has the Himba people.

 #16 The San people, also known as the bushmen, are another group of Namibian people.
 They are one of the world’s oldest surviving people.
 They have lived in Namibia for over 11,000 years.
 You have probably heard of the San people before, as they are the African tribe from the film “The Gods must be crazy.”